- Outstanding blogging tool

 - Form Builder: WordPress has a nice selection of ready-made forms (a contact form, RSVP form, registration form, feedback form, and an appointment form), but if you want to create a form of your own, WordPress supplies a form builder.
 You can add as many prompts as you wish in whatever order you want.
 I just wish you could add radio buttons.
 I like radio buttons.

 - eCommerce: WordPress offers simple PayPal elements for accepting payments, both one-time and recurring, for users with at least a Premium subscription.
 At the Business subscription level, you can integrate with a number of eCommerce plugins, including WooCommerce, a popular WordPress-based shopping cart made by WordPress.com’s developer.
+For more information, read our full WooCommerce review.
 At the eCommerce subscription level, you’ll get a WooCommerce-powered online store that comes loaded with free and premium extensions along with several Storefront child themes.
 Add it all together, and WordPress.com can either enable you to sell a few items or run a full-fledged eCommerce business, depending on your subscription level.

 - SEO Tools: At the free level, while you can take basic SEO steps, such as adding alt text to the images you upload, you don’t get access to any real SEO tools — not even Google Analytics.
 At the Premium level, you’ll gain access to Google Analytics.
 At the Business level, you’ll be able to take advantage of a broader range of SEO tools.
 WordPress.com provides a thorough guide to taking advantage of these SEO tools for Business and eCommerce plan subscribers.